 The IAA component, as it can be seen in Figure 4.1, acts as an HTTP forward proxy and intervenes in the communication between users and protected resources.
-Users include their access token in their HTTP request as an HTTP header, which IAA parses and validates; If the token is valid, the IAA forwards the request to the protected resource.
+Users include their access token in their HTTP resource access request as an HTTP header, which IAA parses and validates; If the token is valid, the IAA forwards the request to the protected resource.
 One of the main advantages of IAA is that it is transparent both to end-users and protected resources.

-Tokens are Base64URL-encoded JSON data structures.
 Token validation is based on access control policies included in the IAA configuration file.
-In particular, access control policies are expressed as a set of filters that are used for parsing the token.
-Filters, examples of which are included in the conf/iaa.conf file in the IAA GitHub repository, may define rules for accepted token issuers, required claims, token structure, and other properties.
+From a high level perspective these policies define the type of tokens and the properties a token must include, so that a user can receive permission to access a resource.
+Therefore, using these policies, administrators can implement role-based access control, Access control policies are implemented as filters that are used for parsing the token.
+Filters, examples of which are included in the conf/iaa.conf file in the IAA GitHub repository, may define rules for accepted token issuers including required properties, token structure, and others..